schlatterbeck/elbe-arm/README.rst

 the DTB-File to use for the board: The DTB is set in the Makefile depending on the target board.
 The board name is specified with the TARGET environment variable or ``Makefile`` parameter.
-Since U-Boot also contains a mechanism for computing the name of the DTB, we may use the same mechanism in the future.
+Since U-Boot also contains a mechanism for computing the name of the DTB, we use the same mechanism.
+In case of some boards (where U-Boot gets it wrong) we can override the setting.

 If you need to use your own DTB-File, you should make sure the source is in the used kernel sources and it is built during kernel build, because